kig/generic_regex/README.md

 All you need is a fold over the data structure and comparison operators for your alphabet (equality for character comparisons, &lt; and &gt; for range matching.)
 And, as you likely don't want to write regexp AST by hand, a parser for expressions in your alphabet might be helpful.

 `regex.ml` contains parsers for regular expressions of chars, ints and floats, and a simple polymorphic NFA-interpreting regexp engine for running the regexps.
-The `execute_nfa nfa getter str` is the workhorse function for the engine, it takes the parsed regexp `nfa`, a getter function such that `getter i str` returns that `i`th element of `str`, and the data structure `str` to match against.
+The `execute_nfa nfa getter` is the workhorse function for the engine, it takes the parsed regexp `nfa`, a getter function such that `getter i` returns that `i`th element of the data structure to match against.

 It works on strings!
 ```